tc39/how-we-work/terminology.md

 ### Intrinsic
 #### Definition
-Built-in objects (usually realm-specific) that are explicitly referenced by the algorithms of the ECMA262 specification.
+Built-in objects that are required by the ECMA262 specification.
+Where observable (e.g., as [primordial](#Primordial)), they are realm-specific.
 #### Example
 %ForInIteratorPrototype%
 #### Reference